Camillemtd/Camillemtd/README.md

 W# 💫 About Me:
-I'm a former veterinary nurse who decided to switch careers and become a web developer since December 2022 through training with Openclassrooms.
-Currently, I'm very interested in design and frontend development, and I've started learning web3 with Solidity.
-From August 2023, I'll be going to Canada for a working holiday to pursue my newfound passion and explore a new place.
-Feel free to send me a message if you have any advice on development or just want to chat.
+Hello, since December 2022, I have changed careers to become a web developer through training with Openclassrooms.
+Currently, I am doing an internship with the LFX Foundation on the Vitess project, and I am responsible for creating the entire front end.
+I am also in the process of learning Golang in my spare time.
+In August 2023, I am heading to Canada to live, in order to pursue my newfound passion and explore a new place.
+Please feel free to send me a message if you have any development advice or if you simply want to chat.

 ## 🌐 Socials: